1Pip2/QueueLang/README.md

 - 'not' will check if the front element of the queue is False

 Queue:
+- '.' outputs the front element of the queue to stdout
-- ';' countes all enqueued operations and executes the front of the queue that many times
+- ';' counts all enqueued operations and executes the front of the queue that many times
 - 'do' executes the front of the queue
 - 'req' moves the front element of the queue to the back
 - 'dup' will enqueue a copy of the reference to the front element in the queue